thi-ng/umbrella/packages/memoize/README.md

 Function memoization with configurable caching.

-This package provides different function memoization implementations for functions with 1 or more arguments and custom result caching using ES6 Map API like implementations.
+This package provides different function memoization implementations for functions with arbitrary arguments and custom result caching using ES6 Map API like implementations.
 Unlike native ES6 Maps, **the implementations MUST support value, not just referential, equality semantics** (e.g. those provided by